YajanaRao/zulip-flutter/README.md

-# Zulip Flutter (beta)
+# Zulip Notes (beta)

-A Zulip client for Android and iOS, using Flutter.
+A Zulip Kind of interface for note taking for Android and iOS, using Flutter.

 This app is currently [in beta][beta].
 When it's ready, it [will become the new][] official mobile Zulip client.